DanielCerquera13/Travel-through-Colombia---DataStructures/README.md

 # Shortest Path Colombia Cities

-This project is an desktop application that shows the shortest path between cities of Colombia through the main routes.
+This project is a desktop application that shows the shortest path between cities of Colombia through the main routes.
 Also shows the shortest path to travel all cities.

 The above functions were implemented using a **graph**.